 It is anticipated that the first interim distribution of preferences will take place on election night, using electronic voting data only.
-These results will be published on the Virtual Tally Room (VTR) on the Elections ACT website.
+These results will be available via the Virtual Tally Room (VTR) website.
 The number of electronic votes available for publication on the VTR may increase as the evening progresses, as results from different locations are entered into the central computer.